shohinsan/sjsu_cmpe_131/alpha/Specification.md

 ### 4. Share Flashcards (Add to their account)
 ### Non-functional Requirements
 ### Summary
-- Sharing notes with other students
+- Ability for users to share notes with others
 ### Actors
-- User 1
+- {User1}
-- User 2
+- {User2}
 ### Preconditions
-- User must be signed in.
+- {User1} must be signed in.
-- User has flashcards on account
+- {User1} has flashcards on account
 ### Triggers
-- User 1 clicks Share button from specific note
+- {User1} clicks Share button from specific note
-- User 2 receives a notification
+- {User2} receives a notification
-- System shows the same Note to User 2
 ### Primary Sequence
-- Click Share Button
+- {User1} clicks share button
-- Shared modal pops out
+- System pops up modal "done"
 ### Primary Postconditions
-- Note has been shared
+- {User1} has shared note to {User2}
+- System shows the same Note to {User2}
 ### Alternate Sequences
-- Copy the link if needed to copy and paster for third part sources
+- Ability for {User1} to copy/paste the link for third-party sources
 ### Alternate Trigger
-- Share the link directly to social media
+- Ability for {User1} to share the link directly to social media
 ### Alternate Postconditions

 ---